mrkamel/search_flip/README.md

 ```

 Generally, aggregation results returned by Elasticsearch are returned as a
-`SearchFlip::JsonHash`, which basically is a Hash with method-like access, such
+`SearchFlip::Result`, which basically is a Hash with method-like access, such
 that you can access them via:

 ```ruby